oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/README.md

 $ cd kubernetes/samples/charts
 $ helm install ingress-per-domain --name my-ingress --value values.yaml
 ```
-The Ingress resource will be created to the same namespace as the WebLogic domain cluster.
+The Ingress resource will be created in the same namespace as the WebLogic domain cluster.

 Sample values.yaml for Ingress of Traefik:
 ```